Buttigieg brother-in-law rips candidate, accuses campaign of misrepresenting family's past

 Democratic 2020 presidential hopeful Pete Buttigieg’s brother-in-law is accusing the campaign of falsifying his family’s past for political gain -- an alleged misrepresentation that he says has led to death threats.

-Rhyan Glezman spoke to The Washington Examiner after a Washington Post article described how his younger brother Chasten was forced out of the family home and rejected by his brothers.
+Rhyan Glezman spoke to The Washington Examiner after a Washington Post article described how his younger brother Chasten Buttigieg, now married to Pete, was forced out of the family home and rejected by his brothers.

 PETE BUTTIGIEG DESCRIBED POLITICS AS A 'SEXY CHALLENGE' IN RESURFACED NEWSPAPER INTERVIEW